ENCUENTRO

 Director’s statement

-This short film is a recreation of a dream I had involving a diner and a mass shooter.
-Diners have always felt like sacred spaces to me, from the Valley suburbs of Los Angeles where I grew up, to 24 hour pit stops out on the road--a diner was truly a home away from home.
-In its decor, its people, its greasy menus, the atmosphere was always familiar.
-Morning grand slams and rigged claw machines with my parents after Sunday mass, late night coffee and parking lot cigarettes with high school friends, awful first dates, large orders of fries after too much to drink, commiserating lunches, and afternoon solo booth solace with a sketchbook and a slice of pie---I experienced so much life in diners.
+This short film is a recreation of a dream I had involving a diner and a mass shooting.
+Diners have always felt like sacred spaces to me and I owe a lot to cinema for my romanticization of them.
+But outside of iconic movie scenes, diners have just always been there.
+From the Valley suburbs of Los Angeles where I grew up, to all the middle of nowheres out on the road, there is a reliable comfort in the uniform booth seating and all-day breakfast sticky menus.
+Morning grand slams and rigged claw machines with my parents after Sunday mass, late night coffee and parking lot cigarettes with high school friends, awful first dates, sides of fries for boozed-up nights, lunches spent commiserating in silence, solo afternoons with pie and a sketchbook…I’ve experienced so much of life in diners.
 So to dream up such a terrifying encounter as a mass shooting in what I had always considered a safe space absolutely shook me to my core.
-It felt so real and it is so real.
+It felt so real, and it is so real.

 E.T.
 Vazquez